orangedaisy/bshowco/uses.md

 etc. To help keep all of this in order, I use the excellent [iTerm2](https://www.iterm2.com/).
 I'm sure the built-in terminal app would be fine for most of what I do, but iTerm is always recommended for new Mac users.
-After three years, nothing else has managed to lure me away.
+After four years, nothing else has managed to lure me away.

 ### Vim